insthync/awesome-unity3d/README.md

 * [Google Mobile Ads Unity Plugin](https://github.com/googleads/googleads-mobile-unity) - Official Unity Plugin for the Google Mobile Ads SDK

 ### Networking
+* [PurrNet](https://github.com/PurrNet/PurrNet) - A Purrfect Unity Networking Solution
+* [FishNet](https://github.com/FirstGearGames/FishNet) - FishNet: Unity Networking Evolved
+* [LiteEntitySystem](https://github.com/RevenantX/LiteEntitySystem) - Pure C# HighLevel API for multiplayer games
+* [NetickForUnity](https://github.com/NetickNetworking/NetickForUnity) - Netick is a C# networking solution for Unity
-* [UnitySocketIO](https://github.com/NetEase/UnitySocketIO) - socket.io client for unity3d.
+* [Colyseus](http://colyseus.io/) - Multiplayer Game Server for Node.js.
+[Demo with Unity3D](https://github.com/gamestdio/colyseus-unity3d)
-* [websocket-sharp](https://github.com/sta/websocket-sharp) - A C# implementation of the WebSocket protocol client and server
-* [Hazel-Networking](https://github.com/DarkRiftNetworking/Hazel-Networking) - A low level networking library for C# providing connection orientated, message based communication via TCP, UDP and RUDP.
-* [MassiveNet](https://github.com/jakevn/MassiveNet) - Unity3d UDP networking library focused on high-CCU, multi-server architecture.
 * [Nakama](https://github.com/heroiclabs/nakama) - An open-source distributed social and realtime server for games and apps by [Heroic Labs](https://heroiclabs.com).
 It includes a large set of services for users, data storage, and realtime client/server communication; as well as specialized APIs like realtime multiplayer, groups/guilds, and chat.
+* [Facepunch.Steamworks](https://github.com/Facepunch/Facepunch.Steamworks) - Another fucking c# Steamworks implementation
+* [Steamworks.NET](https://github.com/rlabrecque/Steamworks.NET) - Steamworks wrapper for Unity / C#
+* [MagicOnion](https://github.com/neuecc/MagicOnion) - gRPC based HTTP/2 RPC Streaming Framework for .NET, .NET Core and Unity.
+* [LiteNetLib](https://github.com/RevenantX/LiteNetLib) - Lite reliable UDP library for Mono and .NET
+* [LiteNetLibManager](https://github.com/insthync/LiteNetLibManager) - Higher level implementation for LiteNetLib
+* [ET](https://github.com/egametang/ET) - Unity3D Client And C# Server Framework
+* [Master Server Toolkit](https://github.com/aevien/master-server-toolkit) - This is a framework that allows you to create game servers and services for your game inside Unity.
+It allows you to avoid using third-party services such as Playful, PAN, or Smartfox server.
+This framework does not claim to be a substitute for all these systems.
+No way!
 * [Barebones Master Server](https://github.com/alvyxaz/barebones-masterserver) - Master Server framework for Unity
 * [Forge Networking Remastered](https://github.com/BeardedManStudios/ForgeNetworkingRemastered) - In short, Forge Networking is a free and open source multiplayer game (multi-user) networking system that has a very good integration with the Unity game engine.
 You wanna make a multiplayer game or real time multi-user application?
 This is the library for you.
-* [Facepunch.Steamworks](https://github.com/Facepunch/Facepunch.Steamworks) - Another fucking c# Steamworks implementation
-* [MagicOnion](https://github.com/neuecc/MagicOnion) - gRPC based HTTP/2 RPC Streaming Framework for .NET, .NET Core and Unity.
+* [UnitySocketIO](https://github.com/NetEase/UnitySocketIO) - socket.io client for unity3d.
+* [websocket-sharp](https://github.com/sta/websocket-sharp) - A C# implementation of the WebSocket protocol client and server
+* [Hazel-Networking](https://github.com/DarkRiftNetworking/Hazel-Networking) - A low level networking library for C# providing connection orientated, message based communication via TCP, UDP and RUDP.
+* [MassiveNet](https://github.com/jakevn/MassiveNet) - Unity3d UDP networking library focused on high-CCU, multi-server architecture.
 * [lidgren-network-gen3](https://github.com/lidgren/lidgren-network-gen3) - Lidgren.Network is a networking library for .NET framework, which uses a single UDP socket to deliver a simple API for connecting a client to a server, reading and sending messages.
-* [LiteNetLib](https://github.com/RevenantX/LiteNetLib) - Lite reliable UDP library for Mono and .NET
-* [LiteNetLibManager](https://github.com/insthync/LiteNetLibManager) - Higher level implementation for LiteNetLib
 * [UNet-Controller](https://github.com/GreenByteSoftware/UNet-Controller) - A CharacterController based controller for Unity's new Networking system
-* [Steamworks.NET](https://github.com/rlabrecque/Steamworks.NET) - Steamworks wrapper for Unity / C#
 * [UnityHTTP](https://github.com/andyburke/UnityHTTP) - A TcpClient-based HTTP library for Unity
 * [SocketIoClientDotNet](https://github.com/Quobject/SocketIoClientDotNet) - Socket.IO Client Library for .Net
 * [Networker](https://github.com/MarkioE/Networker) -
 A simple to use TCP and UDP networking library for .NET.
 Compatible with Unity
 * [SmartFoxServer 2X](http://docs2x.smartfoxserver.com/ExamplesUnity/introduction) - A comprehensive SDK for rapidly developing multiplayer games and applications with Adobe Flash/Flex/Air, Unity, HTML5, iOS, Windows Phone 8, Android, Java, Windows 8, C++ and more
-* [Colyseus](http://colyseus.io/) - Multiplayer Game Server for Node.js.
-[Demo with Unity3D](https://github.com/gamestdio/colyseus-unity3d)
 * [UnityWebSocket](https://github.com/Unity3dAzure/UnityWebSocket) - Web Socket client for Unity
 * [RESTClient](https://github.com/Unity3dAzure/RESTClient) - REST Client for Unity with JSON and XML parsing.
 (Features JSON helper to handle nested arrays and deserializing abstract types)
 * [SpeedDate](https://github.com/proepkes/SpeedDate) - SpeedDate Masterserver: Connecting Players
 * [UnityLockstep](https://github.com/proepkes/UnityLockstep) - Deterministic Lockstep with serverside framerate for Unity
-* [ET](https://github.com/egametang/ET) - Unity3D Client And C# Server Framework
 * [unity-fastpacedmultiplayer](https://github.com/JoaoBorks/unity-fastpacedmultiplayer) - Features a Networking Framework to be used on top of Unity Networking, in order to implement an Authoritative Server with Lag Compensation, Client-Side Prediction/Server Reconciliation and Entity Interpolation
 * [Entitas-Sync-Framework](https://github.com/RomanZhu/Entitas-Sync-Framework) - Networking framework for Entitas ECS.
 Targeted at turnbased games or other slow-paced genres
 * [RestClient](https://github.com/proyecto26/RestClient) - Simple HTTP and REST client for Unity based on Promises, also supports Callbacks!